 1.11.
-Section 2 of this representation looks at the proposed site identified as PS20b in more detail and will provide a summary of the site and surrounding area, whilst also referencing the current planning application on the subject site.
-Section 3 will assess relevant planning policy and guidance, including the revised NPPF, the Strategic and Economic Plan for Gloucestershire March 2014 and relevant evidence base and background documents.
-Section 4 will reconfirm the support to PS20b (as suggested above to be revised) and will propose amended wording to the policy.
-In doing so, Section 4 will analyse the site's potential in terms of increased use and capacity, confirming it meets sustainable objectives and identified national and local plan policy.
-Section 5 will provide conclusions.
+Section 2 of this representation looks at the proposed site identified as PS20a in more detail and provides a summary of the site and surrounding area, whilst also referencing the current planning application.
+Section 3 assess relevant planning policy and guidance, including the revised NPPF, the Strategic and Economic Plan for Gloucestershire March 2014 and the supporting evidence base for the LPR.
+Section 4 reconfirms Ecotricity's support for the allocation of PS20a (as suggested to be revised) and proposes amended wording to the policy.
+In doing so Section 4 analyses the site's potential in terms of increased use and capacity, confirming that it meets the sustainable objectives and the identified national and local plan policy.
+Section 5 provides conclusions.

-2. ALLOCATION PS20B
+2. ALLOCATION PS20a

 2.1.
 As above, the District Council's reference to PS20a and PS20b are labelled the wrong way round.
-Furthermore, the area of the site detailed within the wording is incorrect as it should be 23 ha rather than 10ha.
-For clarity, PS20b in the LPR should, therefore, read;
+For clarity, PS20 a should read;